 Out of Order: Like most of the Disney cartoons of the time, the episodes weren't shown in the order they were written.
 But because of the superhero format of the series, villain origin stories were shown after episodes they appeared.

 Overly Narrow Superlative: In "Dead Duck", Darkwing tells Launchpad that he was the best sidekick he ever had.
 He then comments that Launchpad was the only sidekick he ever had.

 Papa Wolf: Darkwing for Gosalyn.
 Generally, putting her in danger is an easy way to prompt him to show just how competent he really is.

 Power Creep, Power Seep: Liquidator lost his powers to change water temperature and create "hard water" after his only solo episode.
 His regular water powers seemed to get downgraded too, and in one Fearsome Five episode, he was shown being restrained by being tied to the other bad guys with a rope.
-Slightly subverted in the Boom! comics; apparently, he's picked up some new tricks while he was Quackwerks' water supply...
+A few years and a medium shift later (in the Boom! comics), apparently, he's picked up some new tricks while he was Quackwerks' water supply...

 The Power of Friendship: Playing straight quite often, but highlighted in "Paint Misbehavin'", in the moment with Frankie Ferret, the superhero with Friend Power.

 Launchpad: So, you two, have you learned the lesson from this?

 Darkwing: Oh, I sure have.
 We got to join together, in friendship, and mercilessly crush our enemies into pieces!

 Punny Name: Drake Mallard, Dr Sarah Bellum (no relation), Bud Flood (water salesman), Elmo Sputterspark (better known as the villain Megavolt), Morgana's family name as MacCawber (macabre and macaw), and Gosalyn (as in gosling).